Story within a story: TV show within a video game

+The animated series SpongeBob SquarePants features numerous fictional shows, most notably, The Adventures of Mermaid Man and Barnacle Boy, which stars the titular elderly superheroes Mermaid Man (Ernest Borgnine) and Barnacle Boy (Tim Conway).

 On the show Dear White People, the Scandal parody Defamation offers an ironic commentary on the main show's theme of interracial relationships.
-Similarly, each season of the HBO show Insecure has featured a different fictional show, including the slavery-era soap opera Due North, the rebooted black 90s sitcom Kev'yn, and the investigative documentary series Looking for LaToya.
+Similarly, each season of the HBO show Insecure has featured a different fictional show, including the slavery-era soap opera Due North, the rebooted black 1990s sitcom Kev'yn, and the investigative documentary series Looking for LaToya.

 The Irish television series Father Ted features a television show, Father Ben, which has characters and storylines almost identical to that of Father Ted.

 The television shows 30 Rock, Studio 60 on the Sunset Strip, Sonny with a Chance, and Kappa Mikey feature a sketch show within the TV show.

 An extended plotline on the semi-autobiographical sitcom Seinfeld dealt with the main characters developing a sitcom about their lives.
 The gag was reprised on Curb Your Enthusiasm, another semi-autobiographical show by and about Seinfeld co-creator Larry David, when the long-anticipated Seinfeld reunion was staged entirely inside the new show.

-The USS Callister episode of the Black Mirror anthology television series is about a man obsessed with a Star Trek-like show, who recreates it as part of a virtual reality game.
+The "USS Callister" episode of the Black Mirror anthology television series is about a man who is obsessed with a Star Trek-like show and recreates it as part of a virtual reality game.

 The concept of a film within a television series is employed in the Macross universe.
 The Super Dimension Fortress Macross: Do You Remember Love?
-(1984) was originally intended as an alternative theatrical re-telling of the television series The Super Dimension Fortress Macross (1982), but was later "retconned" into the Macross canon as a popular movie within the television series Macross 7 (1994).
+(1984) was originally intended as an alternative theatrical re-telling of the television series The Super Dimension Fortress Macross (1982), but was later "retconned" into the Macross canon as a popular film within the television series Macross 7 (1994).

-The Stargate SG-1 episode Wormhole X-Treme! features a fictional TV show with an almost identical premise to Stargate SG-1.
-A later episode, 200, depicts ideas for a possible reboot of Wormhole X-Treme!, including using a "younger and edgier" cast, or even Thunderbirds-style puppets.
+The Stargate SG-1 episode "Wormhole X-Treme!" features a fictional TV show with an almost identical premise to Stargate SG-1.
+A later episode, "200", depicts ideas for a possible reboot of Wormhole X-Treme!, including using a "younger and edgier" cast, or even Thunderbirds-style puppets.

 The Glee episode "Extraordinary Merry Christmas" features the members of New Directions starring in a black-and-white Christmas television special that is presented within the episode itself.
 The special is a homage to both Star Wars Holiday Special and the "Judy Garland Christmas Special".